-ANZAAB is pleased to advise that its Annual Melbourne Rare Book Fair 2019 will be held from Friday 12 July (opening at 6pm) to Sunday 14 July 2019 at Wilson Hall, The University of Melbourne.
+ANZAAB held its Melbourne Rare Book Fair 2019 from 12 - 14 July at Wilson Hall, The University of Melbourne.

-The Eighth Melbourne Rare Book Week will take place from 5 July 2019 to 14 July 2019.
+The Eighth Melbourne Rare Book Week took place from 5 July 2019 to 14 July 2019.

 It is with great pride that ANZAAB announces that member Sally Burdon of Asia Bookroom, in Canberra, was elected unopposed to the International League of Antiquarian Booksellers' (ILAB) Presidency at its National Presidents' Meeting in Pasadena, California on 4 February 2018.
 She will hold the chair until September 2020.